-This section describes how to set up your source files; project file setup is described in Setting Up Project Files, on page 58.
+This section describes how to set up your source files; project file setup is described in Setting Up Project Files, on page 60.
 Source files can be in Verilog or VHDL.
-For information about structuring the files for synthesis, refer to the Reference Manual.
 This section discusses the following topics:

-- Creating HDL Source Files, on page 30
+- Creating HDL Source Files, on page 34

-- Using the Context Help Editor, on page 32
+- Using the Context Help Editor, on page 36

-- Checking HDL Source Files, on page 33
+- Checking HDL Source Files, on page 38

-- Editing HDL Source Files with the Built-in Text Editor, on page 34
+- Editing HDL Source Files with the Built-in Text Editor, on page 39

-- Setting Editing Window Preferences, on page 37
+- Setting Editing Window Preferences, on page 42

-- Using an External Text Editor, on page 39
+- Using an External Text Editor, on page 44

-- Using Library Extensions for Verilog Library Files, on page 40
+- Using Library Extensions for Verilog Library Files, on page 45